Uncertainty relations and fluctuation theorems for Bayes nets

-We can represent \cref{eq:6} with a directed acyclic graph (DAG), as shown in \cref{fig:measure_evolve}(a).
+We can represent this equation with a directed acyclic graph (DAG), as shown in \cref{fig:measure_evolve}(a).
 The top three nodes are the \textbf{root nodes} of the DAG, representing the time-$t$ states of the three subsystems.
-The bottom two nodes are the \textbf{leaf nodes}, representing the time-$(t')$ states of two of the subsystems.
-(Subsystem $B$ does not evolve, so we can dispense with its leaf node.)
-The directed edges leading into the bottom-left leaf node indicate that $x^{t'}_A$ depends only on $x^{t}_A$ and $x^{t}_B$, the two \textbf{parents} of that node.
-Similarly, the edges leading into the bottom-right leaf node indicate that $x^{t'}_C$ depends only on $x^{t}_C$ and $x^{t}_B$, the two parents of that node.
+The bottom nodes are the \textbf{leaf nodes}, representing the time-$t'$ states of two of the subsystems.
+(Subsystem $B$ does not evolve, so we dispense with its leaf node.)
+The directed edges into the bottom-left leaf node indicate that $x^{t'}_A$ depends only on $x^{t}_A$ and $x^{t}_B$, the two \textbf{parents} of that node.
+Similarly, the edges into the bottom-right leaf node indicate that $x^{t'}_C$ depends only on $x^{t}_C$ and $x^{t}_B$, the two parents of that node.

 This representation of a distribution is an example of a {Bayes net}.
 BNs can be generalized to represent the dynamics over an arbitrary number of subsystems.
 In addition, they can represent dynamics over an arbitrary number of times, not just the two times illustrated in \cref{fig:measure_evolve}(a), simply by adding more layers to the DAG.
-This makes them particularly well-suited to modeling the discrete-time thermodynamics of a set of interacting subsystems.
+This makes them particularly well-suited to modeling the discrete-time thermodynamics of a set of interacting subsystems, in which a given subsystem may have its state changed at more than one moment in time.
 (See \cref{app:BN_details} in the Supplemental Material at [URL will be inserted by publisher] for more details of BNs, and some technical issues with using them to model the evolution of physical systems.)

 In general, for any BN $G$, there are many equivalent BNs that have the same conditional distributions at their nodes as $G$, but physically implement those distributions in a different time order from $G$.
 Moreover, for any $G$, there is always such an equivalent BN in which only one node's conditional distribution is implemented at a time.
 (This is called a ``topological order'' of $G$~\cite{koller2009probabilistic}.)
 An example is the BN in \cref{fig:measure_evolve}(b), which implements the same conditional distributions as the BN in \cref{fig:measure_evolve}(a), but in two successive time-intervals rather than one.